 Slice red peppers into strips

-Chop chicken breast into bite-sized pieces
+Chop chicken breast into bite-sized pieces, if using

-Heat wok and add oil.
+Heat wok on high and add oil (2 Tb if adding chicken, 1 1/2 Tb if not.)
 Stir-fry chicken a few minutes to sear it, then toss with onions and red bell peppers.
-Mix in ginger, garlic, and sauce with metal spatula to incorporate browned bits of chicken.
-Heat to simmering, then lower heat and cover wok.
-Simmer for 7 minutes, stirring occasionally to ensure that vegetables are submerged.
+Mix in ginger and garlic with metal spatula to incorporate browned bits of chicken.

+Pour in the sauce and toss the vegetables to coat.
+Add the fried tofu and gently toss to coat it.
+Lower heat and cover wok.
+Simmer for 10 minutes, stirring occasionally to ensure that vegetables are submerged.

 Stir in the basil leaves and continue simmering covered for another 3 minutes until eggplant is thoroughly cooked and tender.

+Mix the reserved mushroom soaking liquid with the cornstarch.
 Stir in the thickener and bring sauce to a boil until it thickens